 - Jeanette’s Healthy Living has a clean eating side dish roundup.
 You’re bound to find something there.

 - 15 Last Minute Thanksgiving Recipes from Two Peas and Their Pod – the chopped brussels sprouts with cranberries, pecans and blue cheese is on my must-make list in the coming weeks.

 - The Cooking Channel has 70 side dish recipes to choose from.
 There has to be something in this list quick to pull together!

 - Who could forget Martha Stewart’s 39 Easiest Thanksgiving Sides.

 - Quick Holiday Side Dishes from Eating Well.
 Clearly Eating Well is one of my favorite magazines and websites.

 While I have what I need for my main dish, you might be looking for something quick to put on the table.
-A few years ago, Christmas Eve was just Mike and I, so instead of serving a gigantic turkey, we enjoyed the turkey cutlets you see above.
+A few years ago, Christmas Eve was just me and Mr. Mike, so instead of serving a gigantic turkey, we enjoyed the turkey cutlets you see above.
 Not only did we get our turkey fix, but we could relax and enjoy each other’s company.
 No mess, no fuss.